 Safer Recruitment and Selection

 Safer recruitment practice includes scrutinising applicants, verifying identity and academic or vocational qualifications, obtaining professional references, checking previous employment history and ensuring that a candidate has the health and physical capability for the job.
 It also includes undertaking interviews and where appropriate, Disclosure and Barring Service (DBS) checks and providing honest and accurate references when individuals move on.

 In line with statutory changes, underpinned by regulations, the following will apply:

 • a DBS Enhanced Disclosure will be obtained for all new appointments to our school

 workplace (including volunteers).
-All staff CRB certificates will be renewed every three years (North Yorkshire LA Policy)
+All staff DBS certificates will be renewed every three years (North Yorkshire LA Policy)

 • this school is committed to keep an up to date single central record detailing a range of checks carried out on our staff, volunteers and governors.